-Another benefit of the app is that you could help out senior relatives (which also have Hive installed) by monitoring the settings remotely and setting up alerts instantly informing you if they get too cold.
-You can set-up a PIN lock which will prevent others, for example kids which share your smartphone, from changing the Hive’s settings.
+Another benefit of the app is that you could help out senior relatives (who also have Hive installed) by monitoring the settings remotely and setting up alerts instantly informing you if they get too cold.
+You can set-up a PIN lock which will prevent others, for example kids who share your smartphone, from changing the Hive’s settings.

 It's worth clarifying that Hive is a schedule-based heating system.
 It doesn’t try to second guess when you might want your heating turned on based upon your recent activity.
 This has some benefits as the user knows what to expect.